 If you really need to ask for more data, especially sensitive information like a phone number, specify why!

-If filling your form will result in a purchase, make it obvious that the transaction is safe.
+If filling out your form will cause a purchase, make it obvious that the transaction is safe.

 For longer forms, it will be helpful to highlight the active field.

 You might also want to avoid asterisks or red “required” text, especially if the majority of your fields are mandatory.